playfulprogramming/playfulprogramming/content/crutchcorn/posts/rebrand-to-playful-programming/index.md

 Not only is it more directly linked to programming and software engineering, but it keeps our long-standing obsession with alliteration; all while keeping things fun and delightful for newcomers to discover us and feel welcomed.

 Secondly, we're often mistaken for a for-profit group.
 We're not.
 While we haven't yet decided to be an official non-profit, we're a volunteer based collective.
-As of today, all of the funds from Playful Programming have been sponsored either by myself (Corbin) or by my own consulting agency, [OceanBit](https://oceanbit.dev/).
+As of today, I have sponsored all the funds from Playful Programming myself (Corbin).

 The problem is that, when people assume we're a company, they miss out on the fact that we're actively and consistently looking for contributors.